marcusoftnet/marcusoftnet.github.io/_posts/2015-05-10-waste-and-why-i-rather-talk-about-something-else.md

 The easiest way to explain it is to start in the end.
 Because [Chris Matts](https://twitter.com/PapaChrisMatts) wrote this and it stopped there:

-> R u suggestin risk management is waste for everyone other than RM consultant?
+> R u suggesting risk management is waste for everyone other than RM consultant?

 And the answer is "Yes, of course".
 Just as [stand up meetings](https://www.marcusoft.net/2015/05/flow-wip-and-waste.html), estimating, kanban boards, testing and documentation are waste.
 In the [Lean](http://en.wikipedia.org/wiki/Lean_manufacturing) sense...